Chart Color Schemes

 Frenchs Forest's population is slightly older than the national pattern

-The median age in Frenchs Forest is 40, slightly higher than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-The 45-54 age cohort is notably over-represented locally at 16.4%, while the 25-34 age group is under-represented at 6.4%.
-Between 2021 and present, the 15 to 24 age group has increased from 13.2% to 16.3%, and the 55 to 64 cohort has risen from 11.2% to 12.3%.
-Conversely, the 5 to 14 age group has declined from 16.5% to 15.0%, and the 65 to 74 age group has dropped from 7.8% to 6.6%.
-By 2041, demographic modeling suggests significant changes in Frenchs Forest's age profile.
-The 85+ age cohort is projected to surge dramatically, expanding by 621 people (150%) from 415 to 1,037.
+Frenchs Forest has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 years and Australia's figure of 38 years.
+The 45-54 age cohort is notably over-represented in Frenchs Forest at 16.4%, compared to the Greater Sydney average, while the 25-34 age cohort is under-represented at 6.4%.
+Between 2021 and present, the 15-24 age group has increased from 13.2% to 16.3% of the population, while the 55-64 cohort has risen from 11.2% to 12.3%.
+Conversely, the 5-14 age group has declined from 16.5% to 15.0%, and the 65-74 age group has dropped from 7.8% to 6.6%.
+By 2041, demographic modeling suggests Frenchs Forest's age profile will change significantly.
+The 85+ age cohort is projected to increase dramatically by 613 people (143%), from 430 to 1,044.
 Notably, the combined 65+ age groups are expected to account for 65% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.
+Meanwhile, the 0-4 and 35-44 age cohorts are projected to experience population declines.